Table of Contents

-According to Forbes, 50% of US credit card issuers have picked Delaware for business operations regardless of the fact that its population is only 0.3% of the US population.
+According to Forbes, 50% of US credit card issuers have picked Delaware for business operations even though its population is only 0.3% of the US population.

 Here are some big banking and credit card groups in the states: